 Mirroring Body Language

-Clenched Jaw And Furrowed Brows Equal Stress
+Clenched Jaw And Furrowed Brows Can Equal Stress

 What Body Language Communicates About Your Relationship

-- You don't walk side-by-side
+- You don't walk side-by-side.

-- You use a lot of choppy or aggressive looking hand gestures
+- You use a lot of choppy or aggressive-looking hand gestures.

-- Arms are crossed a lot
+- Arms are often crossed.

-- There is a lot of eye rolling
+- There is a lot of eye-rolling.

 Repairing Your Relationship